TNTwise/REAL-Video-Enhancer/.github/ISSUE_TEMPLATE/bug_report.md

  - Version [e.g. AppImage or Flatpak]

 **GPU**
-Please state your GPU, support on NVIDIA is difficult as I lack testing hardware, please be understanding if it is a problem relating to NVIDIA.
+Please state your GPU, and what you are using to render (cuda, ncnn, etc.)

 **Additional context**